4.7 Encourage and facilitate commercial composting and redistribution for rebuilding soils

 Importance

 Policies that encourage and facilitate neighborhood and commercial composting for rebuilding soils are a priority that can fundamentally shift urban and agricultural nutrient management.
-Composting can also reduce organic waste including yard trimmings, food waste, and potentially wastewater biosolids that otherwise take up space in landfills (see Chapter 3.2).
-When applied with key mineral nutrients as an alternative to synthetic fertilizers, compost provides organic material and microbial communities that regenerate natural carbon and nutrient storage, processing capacity, and productivity of soils.
-Compost significantly enhances water-holding capacity that increases drought resistance and reduces water runoff, soil erosion, nutrient leaching, and pesticide loading to water bodies.
-In contrast, application of synthetic nitrogen fertilizers reduces long-term soil productivity by depleting organic carbon and reducing soil capacity to fix nitrogen.
+Composting also reduces organic waste—including yard trimmings, food waste, and potentially wastewater biosolids—that would otherwise take up landfill space (see Chapter 3.2).
+When applied with key mineral nutrients as an alternative to synthetic fertilizers, compost provides organic material and microbial communities that rebuild soil carbon and nutrient storage, improves water retention, and enhances soil productivity.
+In turn, healthy soils hold more water, reducing water runoff, soil erosion, nutrient leaching, and pesticide loading to water bodies.
+In contrast, continued use of synthetic nitrogen fertilizers depletes organic carbon, reduces soil capacity to fix nitrogen over time, and exacerbates polluted runoff.

-Increased diversion and recovery of organics from the waste stream contributes to Sarasota County Government’s vision for sustainable and integrated waste management.
-It also moves the county closer to compliance with 2008 state legislation that sets a 2020 goal for larger counties like Sarasota to recycle 75% of the waste stream.
+Increased diversion and recovery of organics from the waste stream supports Sarasota County Government’s vision for sustainable and integrated waste management and moves the county closer to compliance with state legislation targeting a 75% recycling rate for large counties.
 Food and yard waste are valuable commodities that provide multiple environmental and economic benefits when converted to compost.

 Compost is a valuable commodity with multiple environmental and social benefits.
 Source: Jenna Mobley